Ultimate Dharma Refuge Is in the True Stoppings and True Pathway Minds

 Having a Role Model

-What I found very interesting is that His Holiness the Dalai Lama has said that for him the role model that he tries to follow, and that he’s inspired by, is the role model of Shakyamuni himself, Shakyamuni Buddha himself.
-Because, if you think about it, His Holiness very commonly is teaching an audience of a hundred thousand people, or even more than a hundred thousand people – and obviously we have never had that type of experience – and influencing so many people around the globe, and then he can start to relate to a much more advanced, higher role model of a Buddha that’s able to teach everybody simultaneously type of thing.
-So each of us at our levels will have a more advanced role model, going all the way up to the Buddha.
-So, even for His Holiness the Dalai Lama, the role of inspiration from a spiritual teacher, or from Buddha himself, is very, very important, very central.
+What I found very interesting is that His Holiness the Dalai Lama has said that for him the role model that he tries to follow and that he’s inspired by is the role model of Shakyamuni Buddha himself.
+His Holiness very commonly is teaching an audience of a hundred thousand people or more.
+Obviously, we have never had that type of experience.
+He influences so many people around the world and, to be able to do this, he gains inspiration from the much more advanced role model of a Buddha that’s able to teach everybody simultaneously.
+Each of us can have increasingly more advanced role models as we progress, going all the way up to the Buddha.
+Even for His Holiness the Dalai Lama, the role of inspiration from his spiritual teachers, or from Buddha himself, is very important and central.